sokripon/tampermonkeyscripts/claudeSvelteArtifact/README.md

 To fix that, this user-scripts edits the artifact to add the svelte REPL.

 ## Installation
-1. Install the Tampermonkey extension for your browser.
+1. Install the Tampermonkey (or similiar) extension for your browser.
 2. (On Chrome enable developer mode in the extensions page)
 3. [Click me](https://github.com/sokripon/tampermonkeyscripts/raw/main/claudeSvelteArtifact/claudeSvelteArtifact.user.js) to install the script.